Skip to content

 There are essentially two different approaches:

-2. Manually follow the steps above to download the newest executable from the GitHub releases page and replace the old executable.
+Follow the steps above to download manually the newest executable and replace the old executable.